✨🎤 The CyberCup Show returns on 13 February 2026!

 ROI = (Y - X) / X

-For Crédit Agricole, with 10,000+ users and 100,000+ games, the ROI is significantly positive in the first year, notably due to:
+For Crédit Agricole, with 10,000+ users and 100,000+ matches, the ROI is largely positive from the first year, notably thanks to:

 • The measurable reduction in click rate on simulated phishing

-• Cost savings on external training that would have cost several hundred euros per employee
+• The savings on external training that would have cost several hundred euros per collaborator

-• Valuation with the regulator and clients (trust)
+• The valuation with regulators and clients (trust)

 The Brain Security SaaS platform adapts to organisations of all sizes, from SMEs to multinationals.
 Short time-to-market, native scalability, advanced reporting.